USS Phoenix (CL-46): Philippines campaign

 The long-awaited re-conquest of the Philippines began with the landing on Leyte.
 Phoenix, attached to the Close Covering Group, heavily bombarded the beaches before the highly successful landing on 20 October.
 Her batteries silenced an enemy strong point holding up the advance of a battalion of the 19th Infantry Regiment and continued to furnish effective callfire.

-In the Battle of Leyte Gulf, Phoenix was a unit of Rear Admiral Jesse Oldendorf's group which annihilated the Japanese Southern Force in the battle of Surigao Strait.
+In the Battle of Leyte Gulf, Phoenix was a unit of Rear Admiral Jesse Oldendorf's group which neutralised and repelled the Japanese Southern Force in the battle of Surigao Strait.
 Phoenix fired four spotting salvoes, and when the fourth hit, opened up with all of her 6-inch (152 mm) batteries.
 The target later proved to be Yamashiro, which sank after 27 minutes of concentrated fire from the American fleet.
-The Japanese also lost Fusō and three destroyers in the battle, and American planes sank Mogami the next day.

-Phoenix then patrolled the mouth of Leyte Gulf to protect Allied positions on shore.
+The Japanese also lost Fusō and three destroyers in the battle, and American planes sank Mogami the next day.Phoenix then patrolled the mouth of Leyte Gulf to protect Allied positions on shore.
 On the morning of 1 November 1944, ten enemy torpedo-bombers attacked her and accompanying ships.
 At 0945, Phoenix opened fire and five minutes later, Claxton was hit by a kamikaze.
 Almost at the same instant, hits from Phoenix's 5 in guns set another plane afire but could not prevent it from diving into the starboard bow of Ammen.
 At 0957, a plane making a torpedo run on Phoenix was shot down by the ship's machine-gun fire, but in a few minutes a bomber hit Killen.

 After a lull of two and a half hours, more kamikazes arrived and, at 1340, scored a hit on the destroyer Abner Read.
-Japanese aircraft attacked the other destroyers as they stood by the sinking ship, but Phoenix shot down one of the raiders.

-Phoenix was attacked again by enemy planes on 5 December and was credited with assisting in the destruction of two attackers.
+Japanese aircraft attacked the other destroyers as they stood by the sinking ship, but Phoenix shot down one of the raiders.Phoenix was attacked again by enemy planes on 5 December and was credited with assisting in the destruction of two attackers.
 Five days later, a kamikaze attempted to crash into the ship but was brought down by 40 mm fire when only 100 yd away.
 It was at this time Phoenix suffered her only wartime fatality.

 While proceeding to the assault area off Mindoro on 13 December, the ship was constantly under air attack by single kamikazes.
 That day, a lone kamikaze hit Nashville.
 On 15 December, a 5-inch (127 mm) shell from Phoenix brought down a circling plane at 8,500 yd.
 The ship then furnished her usual fire support and covered the landing forces.
 This gave the Allies a base from which to strike at Japan's shipping lanes through the South China Sea and to soften up Luzon for forthcoming landings.

 En route to Lingayen Gulf for the invasion of Luzon, lookouts on board Phoenix sighted the conning tower of a diving submarine in the Mindanao Sea off Siquijor.
 The submarine submerged and fired two torpedoes which Phoenix dodged.
 Taylor blew the midget sub to the surface and rammed her.